 He excused himself and explained that he had a serious engagement to attend to in the Cağaloğlu quarter nearby Topkapı Palace, where the buildings of the Sadrazam or Grand Vizier and other Viziers were located, and where foreign diplomats were received by the Grand Vizier of Constantinople.

-He suggested that we relaxed a bit for the day and enjoy the splendours of Constantinople .
+He had suggested that we relaxed a bit for the day and enjoy the splendours of Constantinople .

-He recommended the Cité de Péra or Hristaki Pasajı, with its rows of historic cafés, wine houses and restaurants on İstiklal Avenue.
+He had recommended the Cité de Péra or Hristaki Pasajı, with its rows of historic cafés, wine houses and restaurants on İstiklal Avenue.
 We had agreed, as Bonheur had insisted.

 'Oh, it is the Middle-Eastern aroma of the city's merchants and traders Bonheur!'
 I answered.

 'It does remind me to a certain degree inspector of the Parisian scents of the Rue de Buci or the Rue St-André des Arts'.

 'I believe the main entrance to the avenue is through there.
 Let us park our automobile and thus, walked our way on foot!'